Dating can be fun and creative

 We will be publishing courses on Healthy Sexuality that will help dig deeper into the topics of what makes a healthy intimate relationship and how to strengthen our own.

 Below are a few articles that will provide you with greater understanding of what mainstream society is trending toward and the impacts of these trends.

-These links go to different websites/pdf's where you can read the article.
+These links will take you to websites or pdf's where you can read each article.

 "Is It the Sex, the Romance, or the Living Together?
 The Differential

 Impact of Past Sexual, Romantic, and Cohabitation Histories on

 Current Relationship Functioning" by Dean M. Busby, Brian J. Willoughby, Melissa L. McDonald

 Excerpt: "...the research demonstrates that early sexual involvement in a relationship and sexual involvement with different partners across time negatively influences the development of relationship communication patterns, sexual quality, and stability in couples,..."

 "Hooking Up and Forming Romantic Relationships on Today's College Campuses," by Paula England, Emily Fitzgibbons Shafer, Alison C. K. Fogarty.